 The objective of the program for our LLM in Elder Law and Estate Planning is to accommodate established attorneys who wish to obtain the LLM degree on a part-time basis and recent graduates who wish to study full-time.
 All of our courses are taught live and online through the use of virtual classrooms over the Internet.
 The courses are live and completely interactive.
 Please review our Online LLM page to learn more about our online program.

-The Program is designed so that a student can earn the LL.M. degree in two or three academic years.
+The program is designed so that a student can earn the LLM degree part-time in two or three academic years.
 Students who plan to complete the program in 3 years take two 2-credit courses each semester for five semesters.
 In their sixth semester, these students take the 4-credit capstone course, known as the Final Drafting Project.
 The class times are structured so that students planning to complete the program in three years will normally attend classes one night per week.
 Students who plan to complete the program in two years take three 2-credit courses each semester for three semesters.
 In their fourth semester, these students take one 2-credit course and the 4-credit Final Drafting Project.
 The class times are structured so that students planning to complete the program in two years will normally attend classes two nights per week.
 Please review our Curriculum page and our Course Descriptions page to learn more about the courses.